GoogleChrome/web.dev/src/site/content/en/learn/forms/design-basics/index.md

 Filling out forms can be time-consuming and frustrating.
 It doesn't have to be.
-To guarantee a great UX, make sure the UI is intuitive to use.
+To guarantee a great UX, make sure the UI is intuitive.
 Ensure you deliver optimal form structure and graphic design (layout, spacing, font size and color), and logical UI (such as label wording and appropriate input types).
 Let's have a look at how you can improve your form and make it easy to use.